omahs/paima-engine-docs/docs/home/1-setup/10-connecting-wallets.md

 ## A Note on Browser Profiles {#profiles}

-To avoid making a mistake, it's usually best to have a special environment you use just for testing (that you never connect you main wallet to).
+To avoid making a mistake, it's usually best to have a special environment you use just for testing (that you never connect your main wallet to).

-Chrome has a great features that allows creating multiple profiles in your browser -- each with its own totally separate browser storage and separate browser extensions.
+Chrome has a great feature that allows creating multiple profiles in your browser -- each with its own totally separate browser storage and separate browser extensions.
 It makes it easy to create a "test" profile for setting up wallets.

 Learn more [here](https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop).